wonderschool/mobile-coding-challenge/README.md

 * All the points under 'Coding Challenge' above should be completed

 * App should be usable from a user's perspective

+## Sample Images
+Here is how a completed project could look
+It does not have to look like this